Flow Control Principals and Hydraulic Flow Sensing...

 In these cases, pilots must be designed to continuously measure the differential pressure.

-Refer to BERMAD flow control valve model 770-U Product page.
+Refer to BERMAD flow control valve model 770-U product page.

 For minimal headloss and easy in-filed recalibration BERMAD offers a unique paddle pilot sensor & a pilot dedicated for Irrigation system.